PLSysSec/cse227-spring19/docs/syllabus.md

 May 8      | [Spectre Attacks: Exploiting Speculative Execution](papers/spectre.pdf) by P. Kocher et al. (lead: Archit Mishra)
 May 13     | [Lucky Thirteen: Breaking the TLS and DTLS Record Protocols](papers/lucky13.pdf) by  N. J. AlFardan and K. G. Paterson.
            | <center>**Crypto**</center>
-May 25     | [Implementing and Proving the TLS 1.3 Record Layer](papers/tls1.3.pdf) by A. Delignat-Lavaud et al.
+May 25     | [Implementing and Proving the TLS 1.3 Record Layer](papers/tls1.3.pdf) by A. Delignat-Lavaud et al. (lead by Vivek Arte)
 May 20     | [The first collision for full SHA-1](papers/sha1.pdf) by M. Stevens et al. (Mark Shultz)
            | <center>**Verified operating systems**</center>
 May 22     | [seL4: Formal Verificaiton of an OS Kernel](papers/sel4.pdf) by G. Klein et al. (Shraddha Barke) May 27     | No class
-May 29     | [Hyperkernel: Push-Button Verification of an OS Kernel](papers/hyperkernel.pdf) by L. Nelson et al.
+May 29     | [Hyperkernel: Push-Button Verification of an OS Kernel](papers/hyperkernel.pdf) by L. Nelson et al. (lead by Stewart Grant and Shu-Ting Wang)
            | <center>**Looking back**</center>
 Jun  3     | [Some thoughts on security after ten years of qmail 1.0](papers/qmailsec.pdf) by D. J. Bernstein Jun  5     | [Thirty Years Later: Lessons from the Multics Security Evaluation](papers/karger:thirty.pdf) by P. A. Karger and R. R. Schell